digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 ### Build integration plugin and publish the container image

 A container-based integration plugin consists of two parts
+1. The container image containing the code that will be executed when a task runs.
-1. The metadata in the plugin `jar` file.
+2. The metadata in the plugin `zip` file.
 This is the file that we will install into Digital.ai Release
-2. The container image containing the code that will be executed when a task runs.

 We will create both by running the build script.
 Open a new terminal window and navigate to the top-level directory of the repository